timescale/docs.timescale.com-content/faq.md

 questions are limited by your imagination, not the database. [[Top]](#top)

 ### **Do you really support “all of SQL”?** <a id="sql-support"></a>
-Yes, all of SQL, including: secondary indices, JOINs, window functions.
+Yes, all of SQL, including: secondary indexes, JOINs, window functions.
 In fact, to the outside world, TimescaleDB looks like a PostgreSQL database: You connect to the database as if it's PostgreSQL, and you can administer the database as if it's PostgreSQL.
 Any tools and libraries that connect with PostgreSQL will